mkhan45/swat/report/main.typ

 Closures are garbage collected.
 There are some considerations to make about adjoint Sax, since all closures are currently unrestricted.
 GC references can not be stored on the heap, so linear data cannot reference unrestricted closures, but we can still store heap references in the GC.
-This aligns with adjoint Sax's mode preorder restriction.
+This inverts adjoint Sax's mode preorder restriction, where we can reference unrestricted values from linear ones but not vice-versa.
+To enable substructural closures capturing unrestricted values, we could store an index into a garbage collected global array with references to unrestricted values, but this is not yet implemented.

 Closure structs use the following type definitions:
 ```